Return to the

 May 12

 Born May 12, 1966, Bowmanville, Ontario.
 Anne began swimming when she was just three years old.
-In 1982 at the Commonwealth Games in Brisbane, Australia she won gold medals in the 200 Metre and 4 X 100 Metre medley relay followed with a silver in the 100 metre breaststroke.
+In 1982 at the Commonwealth Games in Brisbane, Australia, she won gold medals in the 200 Metre and 4 X 100 Metre medley relay followed with a silver in the 100 metre breaststroke.
 The following year at the Pan-American Games she won a gold medal in the 100 metre breaststroke and a silver in the 4 X 100 relay race.

 In 1982 and again in 1983 Anne was named Female Swimmer of the Year by Swim Canada.
-Anne was the 1st Canadian woman to win an Olympic gold medal in swimming.
+Anne was the first Canadian woman to win an Olympic gold medal in swimming.
 She won the medal in the 1984 Olympic Games, Los Angeles, U.S.A. in the 200 metre breaststroke event.
 At the same games she won sliver in the 100 metre breaststroke and played a key role in the 400 metre-medley relay team with Reema Abdo, Michelle MacPherson and Pamela Rai, that won bronze.
 In 1984 she was inducted as a Member to the Order of Canada and in 1985 she became a member of the Canadian Sports Hall of Fame and the Canadian Olympic Hall of Fame.
 In 1986 she retired from competition and in 1992 she was inducted into the Canadian Aquatic Hall of Fame followed in 1999 with a membership in the International Swim Hall of Fame.
 Anne earned her Bachelor Degree from the University of Southern California, Los Angeles, California, U.S.A.
 While at U S C she swam for the Trojan Swim team and diving team.
 She then earned her Master's Degree from Wilfrid Laurier University, Waterloo, Ontario in 1990.
 In 1991 she promoted the National Coaching Certification Program in Zimbabwe and at the 1994 Commonwealth Games she was named Honorary Team Captain and the following year she was appointed Team Manager for the Pan-Pacific Games in Atlanta, Georgia, U.S.A.
 1999-2001 Anne was an Assistant Coach with the University of Wisconsin, U.S.A.
 In 2002 she relocated to Ontario where she has been a Pickering Swim Club coach becoming Head Coach in 2011.
 Anne is married and mother to a son.
 A swimming pool in Whitby, Ontario is named in her honor.
 (2019)

 May 13